Thiago Biriça

-Thiago Fernandes dos Santos or simply Thiago Biriça (born January 12, 1988, in Marilia), is a Brazilian striker.
-He currently plays for São Carlos.
+Thiago Fernandes dos Santos or simply Thiago Biriça (born January 12, 1988, in Marilia), is a Brazilian footballer who plays as a forward for São Carlos.

-Made his professional debut for São Paulo against Fluminense in a 1–1 draw at the Maracanã in the Campeonato Brasileiro on October 13, 2007.
+He made his professional debut for São Paulo against Fluminense in a 1–1 draw at the Maracanã in the Campeonato Brasileiro on October 13, 2007.
 Replaced Diego Tardelli in the 78th and played the remaining 12 minutes.